-- TO LOTE IN AND TEAM SOUTH AND TEAM SOUTH IN THE INTERIOR IN INTERIOR INTERIOR IN THE INTERIOR IN - Roads.
+- TO LOTE / Storing estrion and Tennis Frankental degradation.
+Significant investments have occurred in improving the comfort of trains and in passenger rail stations, but most notable have been the upgrading of track and equipment in order to achieve higher operational speeds.
+Freight transport has tended to lose out because of the emphasis on passengers.
+Because of their lower operational speeds, freight trains are frequently excluded from daytime slots, when passenger trains are most in demand. - Roads.
 Freight and passenger vehicles still share the roads.
 The growth of freight traffic is helping increase road congestion and in many cities concerns are being raised about the presence of trucks.
 Already, restrictions are in place on truck dimensions and weights in certain parts of cities, and there are growing pressures to limiting truck access to nondaylight hours. - Air transport.
 Air transport is the mode where freight and passengers are most integrated.
 Yet even here a divergence is being noted.
 The growth of all-freight airlines and the freight-only planes operated by some of the major carriers, such as Singapore Airlines, are heralding a trend.
 The interests of the shippers, including the timing of the shipments and the destinations, are sometimes better served than in passenger aircraft.
 The divergence between passengers and freight is also being accentuated by the growing importance of charter and 'no-frills' carriers.
 Their interest in freight is very limited, especially when their business is oriented towards tourism, since tourist destinations tend to be lean freight generating locations.